The Secular Wing of AA

 By Bill White

-Originally published on March 2, 2018 on The Selected Papers of William L. White
+Originally published on March 2, 2018 on the William White Papers

 All are self-identified alcoholics and go by many other names: agnostics, atheists, nonbelievers, skeptics, cynics, rebels, freethinkers, humanists, secularists, and rationalists.
 What they share in common beyond the experience of alcoholism is need for a personal program of recovery not dependent upon belief in any religious deity.
 Such needs have propelled the growth of secular alternatives to Alcoholics Anonymous (AA) and a growing secular wing within AA.
 The existence of the latter challenges AA critics who argue that those without religious faith cannot find a home within AA.